mocks-server/website/docs/variant-handlers/development.md

 ## Example

-In the next example we are going to see how to create a custom Variant Handler that would receive `code` and `message` options, and it would send an HTTP error response based on those options whenever the route is executed.
+In the next example we are going to see how to create a custom Variant Handler that would receive `code` and `message` options.
+It would send an HTTP error response based on those options whenever the route is executed.

 ```js
 class ErrorResponseHandler {